Vehicle registration plates of Canada: Mounting

-In the Canadian provinces and territories of Alberta, New Brunswick, Newfoundland and Labrador, Northwest Territories, Nova Scotia, Nunavut, Prince Edward Island, Quebec, Saskatchewan, and Yukon, licence plates are currently only required on the rear of most vehicles.
+In the provinces of Alberta, New Brunswick, Newfoundland and Labrador, Nova Scotia, Prince Edward Island, Quebec, and Saskatchewan, and the territories of Northwest Territories, Nunavut, and Yukon, licence plates are currently only required on the rear of most vehicles.
 The remaining provinces, British Columbia, Manitoba, and Ontario, require the licence plates to be mounted on both the front and rear of the vehicle.
 Dealership plate frames or custom plate frames are allowed as long as the frame does not obstruct view of validation stickers or district.

 Vanity and speciality plates

 In each province but Newfoundland and Labrador, motorists are given the option of extra-cost vanity plates (also known as "personalised" or "prestige" plates), which are licence plates with a custom serial (sequence of letters and/or numbers).
 Generally vanity plates are not permitted to have profane or obscene messages on them, although standards vary widely among issuing jurisdictions as to what constitutes an unacceptable message.

 In some jurisdictions, vehicle owners may also pay extra for speciality plates.
 With these, the plate serial is chosen by the licensing agency—as with regular plates—but the owners select a plate design that is different from the normal licence plate.
 For example, an alumnus or student of an area university might purchase a plate with the school's logo, or a sports enthusiast might decide to pay extra for a plate depicting their favourite team.
 A portion of the extra cost of these licence plates often ends up as a donation for a related school or non-profit organization.
 In 1996 the province of Ontario issued an optional Star Trek licence plate.
 It was discontinued in the early 2000s.
 Some jurisdictions allow for some or all of their speciality plates to also be vanity plates, usually for an additional fee on top of the cost of the plate.

 Beginning in 2010, Saskatchewan issued speciality plates in celebration of the Saskatchewan Roughriders' centennial.
 The plates feature the slogan "Pride Lives Here."
 Plates in the first series begin with an R, followed by four digits (R####); subsequent series begin with a digit, then an R, then three digits (#R###).
 These plates are also available as five character vanity plates for an additional fee.
 In the first sixteen months, 22,000 Roughrider plates were issued, resulting in $585,000 profit for the football club.
 In 2012, SGI made Rider plates available for motorcycles and snowmobiles.

-Veterans are allowed to have a special veteran’s licence plate.
+Veterans are allowed to have a special veteran's licence plate.